frappe/frappe_io/frappe_io/www/charts/docs/reference/api.md

 ---
-title: Charts API
+title: 'Charts API'
-description: A list of methods to modify data and manipulate charts
+description: 'A list of methods to modify data and manipulate charts'
 ---

 # API